 Templates and Proposal Submission

 Use of the templates is mandatory.
-Templates for the written proposal and the 1-page quad chart used for the oral presentation, along with electronic submission instructions, are below.
+Templates for the written proposal and the 1-page penta chart used for the oral presentation, along with electronic submission instructions, are below.

-All proposals must be submitted electronically by the stated due date using the ‘Submit Proposal’ button below.
-To access the proposal submission page you must use a computer connected to the Ames network (or Ames VPN).
-An automated notification will confirm successful submission of your proposal.
-All proposals must be uploaded to this website by 5:00 PM (Pacific) on August 20, 2014, and the quad chart and other material for the orals must be uploaded by 5:00 PM (Pacific) on September 2, 2014.
+All proposals must be submitted electronically by the stated due date using the 'Submit' button below.
+To access the submission page you must use a computer connected to the Ames network (or Ames VPN).
+An automated notification will confirm successful submission of your proposal and pentachart.
+All proposals must be uploaded to this website by 5:00 PM (Pacific) on August 20, 2014, and the pentachart and other material for the orals must be uploaded by 5:00 PM (Pacific) on September 2, 2014.